apache/singa/tool/jenkins/README.md

 [Jenkins Official Wiki](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins)
 The slave nodes for running different building environments are configured under 'Manage Jenkins'->'Manage nodes'.

-## Configure Jenkins Multi-configuration Project
+## Configure Jenkins Multi-configuration Project for Unit Testing and PySINGA Generation
 Create a multi-configuration project and configure project as follows:

 ### Description
-  This job automatically pulls latest commits from SINGA github repository.
+This job automatically pulls latest commits from apache SINGA github repository.
 It compiles and tests SINGA in different environments and creates PySINGA wheel distribution accordingly.

 ### General
   * Discard old builds - Max # of builds to keep - 50